Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 On setting, the user agent must set the IDL attribute to the new

 value.
-When a
+When a RTCDataChannelbinaryType

-attribute must be initialized to the string "blob
+attribute must be initialized to the string "blob".

 This attribute controls how binary data is exposed to scripts.
 See the [WEBSOCKETS-API] for more information.

-of type unsigned long, readonlyThe bufferedAmount
+bufferedAmount of type unsigned long, readonlyThe bufferedAmount

 attribute must return the number of bytes of application data (UTF-8

-text and binary data) that have been queued using send()
+text and binary data) that have been queued using send() but that, as of the last

 time the event loop started executing a task, had not yet been